rackerlabs/docs-cloud-dns/api-docs/v2/getting-started/examples/curl-create-zone.rst

         "ttl" : 7200,
         "description" : "This is an example zone."
     }' \
-    -H "X-Auth-Token: $token" \
+    -H "X-Auth-Token: $AUTH_TOKEN" \
     -H "Content-Type: application/json" \
-    https://global.dns.api.rackspacecloud.com/v2/123456/zones | python -m json.tool
+    https://global.dns.api.rackspacecloud.com/v2/$TENANT_ID/zones | python -m json.tool

 Remember to replace the names in the examples above with their actual respective values for all the cURL examples that follow:

+Header:

+-  **AUTH_TOKEN** - the token you received during authentication.
+For automatic replacement, set your environment variables
+   (see :ref:`Configure environment variables <configure-environment-variables>`).

+URL:

+-  **TENANT_ID** - your Rackspace Cloud account ID.
+For automatic  replacement, set your environment variables (see :ref:`Configure environment variables <configure-environment-variables>`).

+Request body:

--  **your_zone_name** — to name your zone, you can use any letter, numbers between 0 and 9, and the character "-".
+-  **name** — to name your zone, you can use any letter, numbers between 0 and 9, and the character "-".

 The following example shows the initial asynchronous responses for **Create zone**:

 **Example Create zone: initial asynchronous response**